Elementary school (grades K-5) · Dickinson, TX

 How many students attend Dunbar Middle?

 Dunbar Middle has 558 students enrolled.
-It is a elementary school in DICKINSON, TX.
+It is an elementary school in Dickinson, TX.

 What is the student-teacher ratio at Dunbar Middle?